INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 Therefore, this document describes an additional option for the implementation of INSPIRE download services.

-In order to facilitate the use of off-the-shelf software implementing the OGC API - Features standard to meet the requirements in this document, INSPIRE-specific extensions are limited to the absolute minimum.
+In order to facilitate the use of off-the-shelf software implementing the OGC API - Features standard (OAPIF) to meet the requirements in this document, INSPIRE-specific extensions are limited to the absolute minimum.
 Where several implementation options exist, this document describes the specific way of application of the OAPIF and associated standards to meet the requirements of the INSPIRE Implementing Rules for download services.

 ### OGC API - Features - a brief overview